Fightingkeyboard/fall49379/README.md

 I was inspired when browsing reddit, where I found a post in a gaming subreddit urging fans to go to a specific website to rate their game five stars.
 The clickbait website was obviously just trying to make money by appealing to die-hard fans.

 So I asked myself, why can't I do the same thing, but instead of a website I just use a smart contract?
-Have people pay in eth for the privilege of rating their beloved game and pocket all their money.
+Just have people pay in crypto for the privilege of rating their beloved game and pocket all their money.

 ## How it's going to work
 1. First, the user submits their review and rating with a small payment to the smart contract